zzt93/CSAPP/chapter11/question.md

 #### What socket do?
 - open socket file
-- set ip
-- set random port
+- set socket state
 #### What connect do?
+- set local address/port
 - try to connect server with specific address/port
 #### What bind do?
+- set this socket file's address/port
 #### What listen do?
+- change state to listening
 #### What accept do?
+- read from socket: block io

 ### Harder